dodwmd/dodwmd.github.io/resume.md

 </div>
 <div class="yui-u">
 <div class="talent">
-<h2>Administration</h2>
+<h2>DevOps</h2>
 <p align="justify">I've a long history as a Unix Administrator in diverse environments.
-I've extensive knowledge in all forms of Unix with a speciality in Linux and Solaris.</p>
+I've extensive knowledge in all forms of Unix with a speciality in Linux and Solaris this coupled with a deep desire for automation gives me a perfect background as a DevOps Consultant.</p>
 </div>
 <div class="talent">
 <h2>Cloud</h2>